 Liver Tumor Clinic

-The Liver Tumor Clinic at Dartmouth-Hitchcock is the only clinic of its kind in New Hampshire, Vermont and Maine.
-Our goal is diagnose, and develop a treatment plan for, those with primary liver lesions in one trip to Dartmouth-Hitchcock.
+The Liver Tumor Clinic at Dartmouth-Hitchcock is the only clinic of its kind in Northern New England.
+Our goal is diagnose, and develop a treatment plan for those with primary liver lesions in one trip to Dartmouth-Hitchcock.

-The Liver Tumor Clinic's interdisciplinary approach helps to ensure that difficult diagnoses and treatment options are shared with you appropriately.
-The Clinic includes specialists in:
+The clinic's interdisciplinary approach helps to ensure that difficult diagnoses and treatment options are shared with you appropriately.
+The clinic includes specialists in:

 Our team focuses on helping those with liver tumors, end stage liver disease and recurrent liver cancer.
 We offer the most effective treatment options, symptom management, and supportive care.
 If you suffer from hepatocellular carcinoma, we offer evaluation for liver transplantation.